 PolicyBazaar is an online insurance aggregator for comparative analysis of products that are offered by various insurers using parameters like price, quality, and key benefits.
 It helps users compare insurance policies and assists them in selecting the best or the most relevant policy that can be purchased online or offline.

 PolicyBazaar was founded by Yashish Dahiya, Alok Bansal, and Avaneesh Nirjar in June 2008 in Gurugram.
-PolicyBazaar has raised over $238 million as of 2018.
+They are one of many fintech startups to arise in Gurgaon.
+They have raised over $650 million as of 2020.
 The online platform began as a price-comparison website and an information portal for learning about insurance and related programs; it then expanded to become a marketplace for insurance policies.

 PolicyBazaar has tied up with insurance brokers which helps it procure information such as price, benefit, insurance cover, etc. directly from the insurers for the customer to compare.
-PolicyBazaar does not charge anything from the customer for its service.
-The revenue for the company is generated from the fees charged for the marketing and advertisement stints done byinsurance companies on its platform.
+They do not charge anything from the customer for its service.
+The revenue for the company is generated from the fees charged for the marketing and advertisement stints done by insurance companies on its platform.

-MobiKwik's investors include Sequoia Capital, NET1, GMO Venture Partners, and eight others.
+MobiKwik's investors include Sequoia Capital, NET1, GMO Venture Partners to name a few.
 Post demonetization, MobiKwik has made it free to transfer money from your wallet to the bank account.
-Before demonetization, MobiKwik used to charge 4 percent for a non-KYC compliant user and 1 percent fee for a KYC (know your customer) compliant user.
-MobiKwik has 25 million users across India and many more are being added.
+Before demonetization, they used to charge 4% for a non-KYC compliant user and 1% fee for a KYC (know your customer) compliant user.
+They have over 100 million users across India and many more are being added.
 Non-KYC compliant users can transfer from INR 1000 to INR 20,000 to their bank account.
 But once your KYC is done, you can store upto INR 1,00,000 in your MobiKwik wallet.

 Do you want to buy something offline on EMI but don’t own a credit card?
-Zest Money offers an EMI option that you can use to purchase things online or offline from its partner merchants.
+Zest Money has a 'buy now, pay later' policy and offers an EMI option that you can use to purchase things online or offline from its partner merchants.
 It is another Bangalore-based startup founded by Lizzie Chapman, Ashish Anantharaman, and Priya Sharma.

-The company works across 462 cities and has more than 6500 loans to date.
-Lendingkart has disbused loans over INR 1600 crores by the end of 2018.
+The company works across 1300 cities and has disbused loans over INR 3,500+ crores till date (2020).
 Aditya Birla Capital, Saama Capital, Mayfield Fund, Bertelsmann India Investments (BII), and Darrin Capital Management are some of its prominent funding partners.
 In March 2016, Lendingkart entered into a strategic partnership with Mahindra’s SmartShift – a digitally enabled aggregator for cargo owners and transporters.

 Lendingkart has access to huge amount of data from data partners dispersed across the country.
+It is one of few lending fintech companies in India.
 These data partners provide Lendingkart with diverse information about the vendor: educational qualification, family background, reputation, competitiveness in the market, etc.